DustyQuince/ea-static/commercial-industrial.md

 ---
 title: Commercial/Industrial
 sections:
+  - section_id: commercial-industrial-intro
+    type: section_hero
+    image: images/commercial-industrial/commercial-industrial.jpeg
+    image_alt: Skyscrapers seen from below
+    background: grey
+    title: Commercial/Industrial
+    content: >-
+      Sourcing, installing, and financing commercial-grade lighting and backup generation is a challenge.
+There are so many factors to consider, from equipment to placement to financing.
+That's why we've got you covered for all of it.
   - section_id: commercial_industrial_work
     type: section_features
     background: white
-    title: Commercial/Industrial
+    title: The Process
     subtitle: >-
-      Sourcing, installing, and financing commercial-grade lighting and backup generation is a challenge.
-There are so many factors to consider, from equipment to placement to financing.
-That's why we've got you covered for all of it.
-This is what you can expect from one of our projects:
+      Let's see what you can expect step-by-step:
     features:
       - title: Comprehensive Energy Audit
         image: /images/flexible/lit-room.jpeg